puravparab/subway-websurfers/README.md

 # Subway Websurfers

 Short attention span?
-Tired of your colleagues yapping on zoom?
+Watching a boring lecture?
 Are you a genz individual reading a long blog post?
 Try this browser extension that displays subway surfers on any website.

 # Setup